hero background image

 Data source: onfleet.com — Power your retail & eCommerce deliveries

-Another embodiment of machine learning aimed at improving product delivery involves deploying self-driving vehicles powered by ML algorithms, deep learning, and computer vision.
-However, we are still in the realm of experimentation, rather than at a full implementation stage.
-Still, several pioneering companies like Amazon and Kroger are investing in these technologies with rather promising results, especially to speed up last-mile deliveries and minimize their costs.
+Despite still being in the realm of experimentation rather than at a full implementation stage, self-driving vehicles powered by deep learning ML algorithms can streamline product delivery in the years to come.
+Several pioneering companies like Amazon and Kroger are investing in these technologies with rather promising results, especially when it comes to speeding up last-mile deliveries and minimizing their costs.

 Benefits